ankitmalpani/udacity-carnd-trafficsignclassifier-p2/README.md

 9. Ran the network to get predicted logits and labels
 10. Ran the accuracy test with the new test data (similar to how I ran the earlier given test data)
 11. The results were pretty good.
 I ran about 10 iterations on this data, adding/removing images and changing their order.
 However, I was seeing consistent accuracies of `.8` adn `1`

+### Softmax probabilities
+Here I basically used `tf.nn.top_k` function specified in the example to print the top 3 probabilities for my logits as seen in cells `In [91]` and `In [94]`.
+*Important Note:* I have submitted top 3 here - I hope thats OK.
+I later realized that the question asked for top 5 - but I had already terminated my AWS GPU.
+Hence decided to keep it at 3, which gives the same idea.
+If top 5 is needed, let me know and I'll re-create an instance and run this exercise.

+### Visualize
+I have intentionally left this since this wasn't required right now and in the favor of submitting the assignment in time.
+I intend to play with this after the submission. along with various other options and improvements I need to try.

+### Further improvements and trials
+I would like to try out a few new things in the future from what I've read and researched and see if I could hit a `98%` accuracy

+1. Optional Visualization step in the assignment
+2. Apply L2 norms to my data - if that would make a difference
+3. Adding an extra conv layer to see how it changes accuracy.
+Would it make a difference if it was a 1x1 filter
+4. Trying out different acitivations like Leaky RELU
+5. Also, taking inspiration from some papers, introducing randomness instead of cleaning up(brightening) the data.